urban-bot/urban-bot/docs/DOCS.md

 ###### required
 `ReactNode`
 ####  path
-> String or regexp which will be connected with Route children.
+> String or regexp which is connected with Route children.
 ###### required
 `string` | `RexExp`
 ```javascript